ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Use the *_alias* field on each sheet to interlink the experiments, studies, runs, samples and files with each other.
 The template can be downloaded, completed and uploaded using the Galaxy upload tool.

 Complete the metadata template in your computer. **All fields of the template must be complete**.
-[Here](https://drive.google.com/file/d/1Z3LszV6IkgmcESsz2K7Mdv8pcnolUHT5/view?usp=sharing) you can find an example of part of the metadata associated with a real submission to ENA using this tool (accession number PRJEB40711).
-Upload the metadata file to Galaxy, and select it on **File based on templates here:**.
+[Here](https://drive.google.com/file/d/1Z3LszV6IkgmcESsz2K7Mdv8pcnolUHT5/view?usp=sharing) you can find an example of part of the metadata associated with an actual submission to ENA (accession number PRJEB40711).
+Upload the metadata file to Galaxy, and select it on **'File based on templates here:'**.
 Finally, select the human-filtered data files associated with the metadata, fill in the Affiliation center and click on execute.

 {% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

 #### Interactive metadata upload
-For a small number of submissions, metadata is best entered interactively by completing all the boxes.
+For a small number of submissions, metadata is best entered interactively in Galaxy using the submission tool.
 Metadata fields are nested according to ENA metadata model described above.
 At the bottom, select the human-filtered data files associated with the metadata, fill in the Affiliation center and click on execute.

-{% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

 #### Tabular (tsv) metadata tables (Legacy)
 Four tsv files can be uploaded, one each for study, sample, experiment and run metadata.
 Example tsv files can be found [here](https://github.com/usegalaxy-eu/ena-upload-cli/tree/master/example_tables).